 This Japanese fashion guide is constantly updated, so please visit my blog for the latest posts.
 (My OSAKA store maps and photos are here.
 For Goth Industrial EBM Fetish nightclubs in Tokyo, visit my comprehensive Nightlife Guide. )

-† WHO IS LA CARMINA? † I am a professional Goth/subcultures blogger, travel TV host and arranger, author of 3 books (Penguin USA and Random House), and journalist for CNN, Huffington Post and more.
+† WHO IS LA CARMINA? † I am a professional Goth/subcultures blogger, travel TV host, author of 3 books (Penguin USA and Random House), and journalist for CNN, Huffington Post and more.
 My popular blog on Japan Gothic fashion – www.lacarmina.com/blog – has been featured in major publications (The New Yorker, Washington Post, WWD, Cosmopolitan, LA Times).
 I’m the author of 3 books — including Cute Yummy Time (Penguin) and Crazy, Wacky Theme Restaurants: Tokyo (Random House) — and a graduate of Columbia University and Yale Law School.

 I’ve appeared on The Today Show and co-hosted an episode of Bizarre Foods with Andrew Zimmern for Travel Channel, which airs in 75 countries.
 NHK Japan filmed two programs about my work; recent TV hosting and arranging credits include Discovery, Fuel, National Geographic, NRK Norway, Pro Sieben Germany, Sony Australia, Canal Plus France, Norway TV, and CNN International in Tokyo.
 View my TV reels and full biography.